 Perhaps the most important thing to consider with gaming TVs is the input lag.
 That’s the delay between you inputting commands through a controller and corresponding actions happening onscreen – basically, how fast the television can act on what you want to do in-game.

-Slow input lag is terrible in video games, and likely to be an immediate death sentence for online multiplayer in games like Fortnite or Apex Legends.
+High input lag is terrible in video games, and likely to be an immediate death sentence for online multiplayer in games like Fortnite or Apex Legends.

 What TV should I buy for the PS5 or Xbox Series X?